Last Updated on 28/08/2020

-The roaring twenties was a boom time for the motorcycle industry.
+In the 1920’s motorcycles came of age and the decade was a boom time for the industry.
 In truth, it was a boom time for most industries.

 The war to end all wars was finally over in 1918 and advancements in engineering driven by the war movement were now being transferred into the automotive and aviation industry.

-By the start of the 1920’s the consumer demand for the latest motorcycles, cars, kitchen appliances, radios etc. had caused rapid economic and industrial growth throughout Western Europe and North America.
+By the start of the 1920’s motorcycles, cars, kitchen appliances, radios etc. were in huge consumer demand which had caused rapid economic and industrial growth throughout Western Europe and North America.

-Suddenly, motorcycle brands appeared who weren’t constraining their designers with a mandate to produce something cheap for the masses and the world got its first true super bike that cost more than a decent sized house.
+The 1920’s motorcycles were being designed by engineers no longer told to produce cheap bikes for the masses and the world got its first true super bike that cost more than a decent sized detached house.

-Arguably the worlds first genuine superbike started production in 1924.
-The SS100 (Super Sports) had a 980cc V twin engine with a 3 speed gearbox.
+The Brough Superior SS100 (Super Sports) had a 980cc V twin engine with a 3 speed gearbox.

 The SS100 superseded the Brough Superior SS80 which was built from 1920.